-If you and your spouse are considering a divorce, whether or not it will be good for the children might be the argument that has you still hanging on.
+Are you and your spouse considering a divorce?
+But the question of whether or not it will be good for the children an argument that has you still hanging on?

-A 1991 overview of 92 studies involving 13,000 children (Amato and Keith) echoed this, adding that children in single-parent homes exhibited more trouble at school, had lower self-esteem, and had more difficulties maintaining friendships.
+A 1991 overview of 92 other studies by researchers Amato and Keith added that children in single-parent homes exhibited more trouble at school, had lower self-esteem, and had more difficulties maintaining friendships.

-Another famous researcher on the topic of the effects of divorce was psychologist Judith Wallerstein, known for a 25-year long study that claimed children from divorced families grow into adults with difficulties around intimacy and commitment (she found only 40% of children from divorced families went on to actually marry themselves).
+Another famous researcher on the topic of the effects of divorce was psychologist Judith Wallerstein.
+She was known for a 25-year long study that claimed children from divorced families grow into adults with difficulties around intimacy and commitment.

 But more than a decade later, in 2002, Hetherington co-authored a paper that found the short-term effects of divorce like anger and anxiety disappeared in most children by the end of the second year post the event.
 Only a small percentage of children continued to experience such negative effects longer term.
 What had changed?

-And with time, information has increased for parents who are coping with divorce, which means divorce can be handled in ways that allow children more resiliency.
+And with time, information has increased for parents who are coping with divorce.
+This means divorce can be handled in ways that allow children more resiliency.
 In fact the paper co-authored in 2002 by Hetherington that presented a more optimistic outcome for children of divorce was called “Resilience and vulnerability: Adaptation in the context of childhood adversities”.

 On a good note, the ominous original research has been exposed as flawed.
 For example, the large scale study carried out by Wallerstein only involved subjects who were all educated and middle-class – limited to say the least.